Best Hiking in San Antonio

 11. Guadalupe River State Park

-Guadalupe River State Park is located approximately 30 miles north of downtown San Antonio, offering a scenic retreat on the outskirts of the city.
+Guadalupe River State Park is located approximately 30 miles north of downtown San Antonio and offers a scenic retreat on the outskirts of the city.
 Nestled along the banks of the Guadalupe River, this park provides a tranquil escape into nature.

 Hikers can enjoy 13 hiking trails in the park with diverse trail lengths and difficulty levels.
 Trails can range from shorter loops of around half a mile to longer routes extending up to 5 miles.